Cross-domain Compositing with Pretrained Diffusion Models: Limitations

 \section{Limitations}

 \Cref{fig:limitations} demonstrates several failure cases of our method.
-We find that the main limitation of our method stems from the employment of small objects.
-This mainly originates from our utilization of LDMs, since working in the low-resolution latent space impedes the model's ability to preserve fine details, and thus the model merely smears the object.
-This limitation may be addressed by adjusting appropriate parameters with relation to the mask size, and we leave this as future work.
-Please see \cref{ss:parameters} of the appendix for additional details and suggestions.
+A primary limitation lies in applying our method to small objects.
+This mainly originates in our use of LDMs, which work in a low-resolution latent space and may fail to preserve fine details.
+We address this limitation in \supref{ss:small_objects} and propose to tackle this limitation by applying our method to cropped portions of the background, where the small inserted object represents a larger portion of the image.

-Another deficiency occurs when the diffusion model fails to semantically attribute the infused object to the appropriate class.
-This may happen when the reference image contains challenging objects, as in the case of non-standard models or difficult views for SVR data augmentation.
-As future work and to relieve this limitation, we suggest to employ methods which modify the attention layers, such as Paint-By-Word (as presented in \cite{balaji2022ediffi}) or Prompt-to-Prompt \cite{hertz2022prompt}, to match between the text prompt and the appropriate object.
+Another challenge arises when the diffusion model misattributes the infused object to its semantic class.
+This issue often arises with challenging reference images, such as non-standard models, unnatural CG renders, or difficult views for SVR augmentation.
+This is notably prevalent with small, hard-to-identify images (\eg, ShapeNet airplanes).
+Possible mitigation strategies could involve modifying the attention layers, using methods like Paint-By-Word~\cite{balaji2022ediffi} or Prompt-to-Prompt~\cite{hertz2022prompt} for improved text and object-mask alignment.
+For additional discussion see \supref{ss:additional}.

+Our method does not tackle all aspects of image compositing.
+Although it succeeds in blending the targets, and often generates proper lighting and shading that matches the scene (see \cref{fig:exp-scribbles}), it fails in generating appropriate shadows without user guidance.

+Finally, as discussed throughout the paper, our method contains an inherent trade-off between fidelity and realism.
+This trade-off is controlled mostly by $N_{in}, T_{in}, R$ (\cref{ss:ablation}), but it may require a user to generate a grid of results for multiple configurations and manually choose the most pleasing ones.
+In \supref{ss:scoring} we propose a method to expedite this process by suggesting a score function based on the metrics presented in \cref{ss:metrics}.